 Do Pointing Labs work the same as the pointing breeds, such as English Setters?

 No. Labrador Retrievers will usually work at a much closer range than big running Pointers.
 Most well bred Pointers will lock up on a bird or strong scent, and often stay locked up, even if the bird repositions itself or has moved before the dog started pointing.
 Our experience is that Pointing Labs will usually only lock up on a bird that holds, but if that bird moves, most Pointing Labs will then go ahead and flush it.
 If the bird doesn't hold, they will flush it like any other Labrador Retriever.

 Are Pointing Labs lacking in drive?
 NO!
 They have just as much drive as any other Lab, they just also happen to carry the pointing gene.
 Our dog Tiger is a good example.
 She points and has thrown point in each of her litters.
-She has also earned a Hunting Retriever Champion title in HRC hunt tests, a Senior Hunter title in AKC hunt tests, and she took 1st Place in the 2006 South Dakota State Pheasant Championship!
+She has also earned a Hunting Retriever Champion title in HRC hunt tests, a Master Hunter title in AKC hunt tests, and she took 1st Place in the 2006 South Dakota State Pheasant Championship!
 She is extremely intense and lives to retrieve.
 Two hours after she gave birth to her last litter, she jumped up on a training table to get a bumper out of a bucket, and brought it over to me so I would throw it for her.
 That is drive!